julien-arino/math-4370-7370/SLIDES/MATH-4370-7370-slides-intro-to-R.md

 - Shiny: easily create an interactive web site running R code
 - [Shiny server](https://www.rstudio.com/products/shiny/shiny-server/): run Shiny apps on a Linux server
 - Rmarkdown: markdown that incorporates R commands.
 Useful for generating reports in html or pdf, can make slides as well..
 - RSweave: LaTeX incorporating R commands.
 Useful for generating reports.
-Not used as much as Rmarkdown these days
+Not used as much as Rmarkdown these days but very useful if you are a $\LaTeX$ user, e.g., to make Beamer slides
+- Quarto: intended successor to RSweave and Rmarkdown; personally, I am not yet sure what the intent is...

 ---